Amelia Island Chamber Music Festival

 About the AICMF

-Now in its sixteenth season, The Amelia Island Chamber Music Festival is nationally recognized as one of the foremost music events of its kind.
+Now in its 19th season, the Amelia Island Chamber Music Festival is one of the nation’s most respected music festivals.
 The Festival is a not-for-profit, tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
+Visit us on Facebook.